Programs

 Eligibility Criteria: Athletes must have the ability to transfer themselves to the floor, sit on the floor independently, change positions and have upper body mobility to throw and hit a ball.
 This is a team sport and individuals must be able to understand the rules of the game.

-Note: The Competitive and Recreational teams are mixed during this program due to the number of athletes participating and gym time available.
+Please note: The Competitive and Recreational teams are mixed during this program due to the number of athletes participating and gym time available.
+Penguins competitive tournament is hosted in March each season.

 Eligibility Criteria: Wheelchair basketball athletes must have the ability to propel themselves sufficiently in a sport wheelchair.
 Individuals must be able to hold onto a basketball and coordinate the movement of the chair while learning and understanding the rules of the game.
 This is a team sport and a fast-paced game.
 Individuals must be able to follow instructions and feel comfortable catching and throwing the basketball.